rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

         >[!CAUTION]
         >
-        > Transactional messages can be sent to profiles who unsubscribed from communications, or to addresses added to the suppression list after hard bounces for example.
-These messages can only be sent in specific contexts, such as password reset.
+        > Transactional messages can be sent to profiles who unsubscribed from marketing communications.
+These messages can only be sent in specific contexts, such as password reset, order status, delivery notification, and more.
         >

     * The [subdomain](about-subdomain-delegation.md) to use to send the emails